-Congress just approved $284 billion for Paycheck Protection Program, but it won’t fix these key issues
+Congress just approved $284 billion for the Paycheck Protection Program, but it won’t fix these key issues

 Additional federal aid must prioritize microloans—those under $50,000—that are crucial to the neediest businesses but unattractive to lenders.
 Congress should mandate that private lenders extend these loans to businesses regardless of their existing banking relationship and should further increase the fees that it provides lenders for making these loans.

-Congress should also renew the State Small Business Credit Initiative (SSBCI), which provided funding to state programs and created $10 in small business financing for every $1 of SSBCI funding.
-The SSBCI provided very small loans through lenders like Community Development Financial Institutions (CDFIs), which have stronger relationships with underserved businesses, and addressed credit needs in low- and moderate-income areas.
+Congress should also renew the State Small Business Credit Initiative (SSBCI), which provided funding to state programs and created $10 in small-business financing for every $1 of SSBCI funding.
+The SSBCI provided very small loans through lenders such as Community Development Financial Institutions (CDFIs), which have stronger relationships with underserved businesses, and addressed credit needs in low- and moderate-income areas.

 3. Go beyond payroll to address health insurance needs

 Congress designed the PPP to address the economic needs of employees by incentivizing small businesses to keep staff on payroll.
-But federal aid must also help protect employees’ physical health, especially that of front-line workers.
+But federal aid must also help protect employees’ physical health, especially that of frontline workers.
 Economic and physical health issues are closely intertwined during this pandemic.
-For example, we’ve heard from numerous small business owners that they aren’t comfortable hiring employees unless they are able to provide them with health insurance, which is a significant expense.
+For example, we’ve heard from numerous small-business owners that they aren’t comfortable hiring employees unless they are able to provide them with health insurance, which is a significant expense.

 An aid package must help small businesses provide health insurance to their employees affordably.
 Because small group health insurance can be unaffordably expensive, if available at all, the Affordable Care Act does not require that companies with fewer than 50 full-time employees offer health insurance.
 This exemption impacts 33 million employees.
 Additional aid should help businesses with fewer than 50 employees provide cost-effective health insurance by offering tax credits to these businesses regardless of where they purchase their insurance policies.
 Employee health is paramount to businesses being able to operate.